 In the middle of the splash, we can see the young man, full of life and ready for anything, held up high by his father, shouting out and waving down the years as if to say hello from a great summer day in 1910.

 Out beyond the bathers two men in a boat row past.
 Heading south.
 Perhaps for exercise.
 Perhaps as guards that would scoop up and return to life any bathers who had been swept too far from shore.

-And then, finally, at the extreme right side of the frame we see two hands; the hands of a man moving towards the splash and the picture, but now caught forever just outside the frame; just a second too late to find himself forever frozen in this moment that I can see now, a hundred and one Augusts later.
+And then, finally, at the extreme right side of the frame we see two hands; the hands of a man moving towards the splash and the picture, but now caught forever just outside the frame; just a second too late to find himself forever frozen at this moment that I can see now, a hundred plus Augusts later.
 One step quicker and he would have been there.
 But at least his hands made it.

 Maybe that’s enough.
 It’s August again in America.
-Maybe not the happiest August in our history, but it’s been a hard century so far and due to get harder.
+Maybe not the happiest August in our history, but it’s been a hard century so far, and is due to get harder.

 We owe ourselves at least one more day at the beach.